- About WIYN

 The NEID Port Adaptor installed at WIYN

 PIs will have proposed a set of targets or target selection methods in their observing proposals.
-Accepted programs will have been given an allocation of observing time and user accounts in a queue database at WIYN.
+Accepted programs are given an allocation of observing time and user accounts in a queue database at WIYN.
 Once logged in, users can start defining their observing program by entering instructions into the queue database.
 The steps to do this are:

 - Users enter target data, typically through a Simbad query.
 Users with GO programs should enter targets described in their observing proposals or propose new targets that match the plans described in their proposals.